Former Donald Trump Supporter On Switching To Andrew Yang: ‘It Makes Sense To Me That It’s Not Immigrants’

-Democratic presidential candidate Andrew Yang was recently shown to have one of the most significant leads in a hypothetical match-up with Donald Trump along with fellow candidates Bernie Sanders and Joe Biden.
-Per The Inquisitr, Yang often touts his support from former Trump voters and suggest that it’s due to his focus on helping people across the political spectrum deal with an economy that is evolving due to automation and pushing more Americans to the sidelines.
+Democratic presidential candidate Andrew Yang was recently shown to have one of the most significant leads in a hypothetical matchup with Donald Trump, along with fellow candidates Bernie Sanders and Joe Biden.
+Per The Inquisitr, Yang often touts his support from former Trump voters and suggests that it’s due to his focus on helping people across the political spectrum deal with an economy that is evolving due to automation and pushing more Americans to the sidelines.

 Fox News multimedia reporter Rob DiRienzo spoke to a former supporter of Trump on why he made the switch to Yang’s campaign.
 During the conversation, which was posted on Twitter, the man — a lifelong conservative that said he never considered voting for a Democrat — revealed that Yang’s suggestion that the loss of opportunity for working-class Americans is not immigrants but automation rang true.